muhibrahimkhan/network-operations-dashboard/README.md

-# Network Operations Dashboard (Mini OSS Tool)
+# Network Operations Dashboard (Real API Health Monitor)

-A full-stack Network Operations Dashboard that simulates a lightweight OSS (Operations Support System).
-The application allows users to monitor network services, manage service states, and interact with backend microservices through a modern web interface.

-This project was built to demonstrate real-world software engineering practices used in network operations, cloud platforms, and DevOps-driven environments.
+A full-stack **Network Operations Dashboard** that performs real HTTP health checks against monitored services and visualizes their operational status in a modern web interface.

+This project simulates a lightweight **OSS (Operations Support System)** used by network and platform operations teams to monitor service availability, latency, and failures.

 ---

 ## Project Overview

-Network Operations teams rely on OSS tools to monitor services, detect issues, and manage infrastructure state.
+In production environments, operations teams need to quickly answer questions such as:

+- Is a service reachable right now?
+- Is it slow (degraded) or fully down?
+- What HTTP status or error occurred?
-This project recreates a simplified version of such a system by combining:

-- A Python-based backend microservice
+This dashboard recreates a simplified version of such a system by combining a Python-based backend microservice with a React-based frontend dashboard.
-- A React + TypeScript frontend dashboard
-- API-driven communication between components

-The goal is to showcase full-stack development, system integration, and production-oriented design.

 ---

 ## Features

-- View a list of network services and their operational status
+- Perform real HTTP health checks against public endpoints
+- Classify service status as **UP**, **DEGRADED**, or **DOWN**
+- Display latency, HTTP status code, last checked time, and error messages
-- Add new services dynamically through the UI
+- Add new monitored services dynamically from the UI
-- Toggle service status (Active / Inactive)
-- Backend REST API built with FastAPI
+- Backend REST API with interactive Swagger documentation
-- Frontend dashboard built with Next.js and TypeScript
-- Clean separation between frontend and backend
+- Clear separation between frontend and backend (microservice-style architecture)
-- API documentation via FastAPI Swagger UI
-- Scalable structure suitable for cloud deployment and CI/CD

 ---

+## Status Classification Logic

+- **UP**: HTTP status 200–399 and latency < 800ms
+- **DEGRADED**: HTTP status 200–399 and latency ≥ 800ms
+- **DOWN**: Request timeout, connection error, or HTTP status ≥ 400

+(Thresholds can be adjusted in the backend.)

+---

 ## System Architecture

-The system follows a microservice-inspired architecture:
+- The **frontend** provides the user interface and triggers health checks
+- The **backend** acts as a microservice that performs HTTP requests and returns structured results

-- **Frontend** communicates with backend services via REST APIs
+- Communication occurs via RESTful APIs using JSON
-- **Backend** handles business logic and data validation
-- **API layer** acts as the contract between systems

-This mirrors how real OSS/BSS and cloud platforms are designed in production.

 ---

 ## Tech Stack

 ### Frontend
-- Next.js (React framework)
+- Next.js (React)
 - TypeScript
-- TailwindCSS
+- Tailwind CSS
-- REST API integration using fetch

 ### Backend
 - Python
 - FastAPI
-- Uvicorn ASGI server
+- Uvicorn
-- Pydantic for data modeling and validation

-### Development Practices
-- RESTful API design
-- Modular project structure
-- Environment-based configuration
-- Git and GitHub for version control
+- httpx (HTTP client for health checks)

 ---

-## 📁 Project Structure
+## API Endpoints

+- `GET /health` — backend health check
+- `GET /services` — retrieve monitored services
+- `POST /services` — add a new monitored service
+- `POST /services/check` — run health checks for all services